ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Boredom (currently bright red)
-Leading to too many arguments between couples complaining about coworkers.
+Leading to too many arguments between couples complaining about coworkers. recounting their days

 Diarrhea
 See carsickness, but for hot pink. sea blue

 Drunkenness
-Though functioned as way to prevent drunk driving, lead to excessive binge drinking in college students.
+Though functioned as way to prevent drunk driving, leading to excessive binge drinking in college students.

 Being high
 See drunkness.